iExecBlockchainComputing/deploy-workerpool/README.md

     mv UTC--* core_wallet.json
 </pre>

-- Optionally, instead of creating a new wallet, you can import an existing wallet with the command:
+- Optionally, instead of creating a new wallet, you can use an existing one or import your private key with the command:

 <pre>
     iexec wallet import your_private_key